opensearch-project/sql/docs/experiment/ppl/admin/settings.rst

 Description
 -----------

-The size configure the maximum amount of documents to be pull from Elasticsearch.
+The size configure the maximum amount of documents to be pull from OpenSearch.
 The default value is: 200

 Notes: This setting will impact the correctness of the aggregation operation, for example, there are 1000 docs in the index, by default, only 200 docs will be extract from index and do aggregation.